ezell38/CapstoneProject_EliasJayQuinn/README.md

 ### Week 5 - December 4th - December 8th

 This week we finalized our design for the prototype blade system and submitted it to be 3d printed.
 This included designing a motor mount, which for this first version we used the same mount as was on the blades Zach gave us.
-One problem we ran it to was the 3d printers only having a 8in x 8in bed.
+One problem we ran it to was the 3d printers only having an 8in x 8in bed.
 Since our design was larger than that area, we would have to either downsize it or print it in multiple pieces and bolt them together.
-We chose to just downsize it to reduce print time, and because this was just a simple first prototype amd our goal is to test the blade design rather than completely maximize the power generated.
+We chose to just downsize it to reduce print time, and because this was just a simple first prototype and our goal is to test the blade design rather than completely maximize the power generated.
 After talking with Zach today he said he is going to bring in a fan for us on Monday that we can use to test the blades.

+We used the INA260 Arduino module to test voltage, current, and power outputs from our current motor.
+Using a drill we were able to test the max production values for the current dc motor.
+Next week we will use the module and a fan to test Zach's design as well as our own at constant wind speeds.
+This testing will help us make decisions going forward on blade design.
+Next week in addition to testing we will start researching and planning our base design.

-#### Max Values for Motor from Zach
+Max Values for Motor from Zach -

 |Voltage   |Current  |Power Output|
 |----------|---------|------------|